-Name of Developm ment: Development Loca evelopment Location: ovide the address assigned by the United States Postal Services, including the and city, or if the address has not yet been assigned, provide the street nartion and city.)
-The undersigned s service provider confirms that on or before ; Existing paved roads provide access to the proposed Development or paved roads will be constructed as part of the proposed Development.
-There are no impediments to the proposed Development using the roads other than payment of impact fees or providing curb cuts, turn lanes, signalization, or securing req final approvals and permits for the proposed Development. cution of this verification is not a granting of traffic concurrency approval for Development. or the est of our knowledge, there are no moratoriums pertaining to road usage, e to the proposed Development. which are CERTIFICATION I certify that the for rgoing information is true and correct.
-Signature Date (mm/dd/yy) Name of Entity Providing Ser vice Print at or Type Name Address Р Print or Type Title
+(At a minimum, provide the address assigned by the United States Postal Services, including the address number, street name and city, or if the address has not yet been assigned, provide the street name, closest designated intersection and city.)

+- 1. Existing paved roads provide access to the proposed Development or paved roads will be constructed as part of the proposed Development. - 2.
+There are no impediments to the proposed Development using the roads other than payment of impact fees or providing curb cuts, turn lanes, signalization, or securing required final approvals and permits for the proposed Development. - 3.
+The execution of this verification is not a granting of traffic concurrency approval for the proposed Development. - 4.
+To the best of our knowledge, there are no moratoriums pertaining to road usage, which are applicable to the proposed Development.

+Signature Date (mm/dd/yy) Name of Entity Providing Service Print or Type Name Address

+Print or Type Title